Our newest car model is “best in class!”

 No One Cares About Your Product or Company

 The hard truth is no one cares about your product or company.
 Your audience is only interested in solving the problem they have.
 While some features of your product or info about your company may be relevant, they are simply a means to an end.
-This is a common refrain at Hot Dog Marketing, particularly from our Director of Strategy.
+This is a common refrain at Hot Dog Marketing.

 Occasionally, these overlap.
 For instance, your audience may find solace in learning that you’ve been in business since 1998.
 But that’s only because they’re using the fact that you are still in business to vet whether you are good enough to solve their problem.
 What goes unsaid is that if you were terrible, you likely wouldn’t be in business still.
 Let’s be honest – that’s not a compelling message.
 Plus, it still makes the audience think too hard.